Roads in Botswana

-Botswana has a network of roads, of varied quality and capacity, totaling about 31747 km.
-Of these, 20000 km are paved.
+Botswana has a network of roads of varied quality and capacity, totaling about 34873.3 km as of 2024.
+Of these, 11845.3 km are paved.
 This includes 134 km of motorways.
-The remaining 11747 km worth of roads are unpaved.
-Road distances are shown in kilometers and Botswana speed limits are indicated in kilometers per hour (kph) or by the use of the national speed limit (NSL) symbol.
+The remaining 23028 km worth of roads are unpaved.
+Road distances are shown in kilometers and speed limits are indicated in kilometers per hour (kph) or by the use of the national speed limit (NSL) symbol.
 Some vehicle categories have various lower maximum limits enforced by speed limits, for example trucks.

 Classification

 Administration

 Responsibility for the road network differs between trunk and non-trunk routes.
 Trunk roads, which are the most important roads, are administered by the Ministry of Transport.
 The classifications of A and B roads are independent of their width and quality.
 Some B roads are wide enough to accommodate bidirectional traffic, while others are narrower with various passing locations.
 B roads follow the same numbering scheme as A roads, but almost always have 3- and 4- digit designation.